remolueoend/forge-cli/README.md

 # forge-cli
-A CLI tool to improve your developer workflow on Github, Gitlab et al.
+A little CLI tool to improve my developer workflow on Github, Gitlab et al.